ART + PRACTICE

 She has an academic background in the Applied Behavioral Sciences, is conditioned with a systems thinking lens, influenced by the org development and systems pioneers of the 20th century, and trained as a process and systems design consultant for organizational (as opposed to family) systems.
-She has deep research and data analysis chops and unusual experience designing and executing large-scale qualitative (human-centered, user-centered design) studies and facilitating the application of grounded results in organizational and public policy changes.
+She has deep research and data analysis chops and the unusual experience of designing and executing large-scale qualitative (human-centered, user-centered design) studies and facilitating the application of grounded results in organizational and public policy changes.
 She is trained and practiced as an executive/systems coach and master facilitator.